 History of Gymnastics

 Gymnastics is a sport that requires balance, strength, flexibility, agility, coordination and endurance.
-There are five disciplines of Gymnastics offered in The World Games: Acrobatic, Aerobic, Parkour, Rhythmic, Trampoline and Tumbling.
+There are six disciplines of Gymnastics offered in The World Games: Acrobatic, Aerobic, Parkour, Rhythmic, Trampoline and Tumbling.

 Acrobatic has 5 categories: Men’s Pairs, Women’s Pairs, Mixed Pairs, Women’s Group (3 gymnasts) and Men’s Group (4 gymnasts).
 The pairs/groups present a routine with music which includes a certain number of required collective (partnership) and individual elements of three different types: static (balance), dynamic, and combined.
 The static routine must include balanced pyramidal constructions held for three seconds and other elements of strength, flexibility and agility.
 The dynamic exercise is meant to show flight elements such as throws, pitches and catches as well as dynamic tumbling elements.
 There are three evaluation criteria: difficulty, execution and artistry.
 The difficulty score of a routine is the final amount of values existing for each element in the FIG Code of Points.
 The execution judges evaluate the correct form and technical execution of these elements.
 The artistry judges consider the overall impression of the choreographed routine following criteria such as musical interpretation, structure of the exercise and execution of the choreography, as well as the presentation of the athletes.
 In the finals, each pair/group perform one single exercise which includes both balance and dynamic elements.